horaciog1/CS479-Reverse-Engineering/Assignment 3/README.md

 2. If the ESP register is pointing to memory address 0x00000000001270A4 and I execute a pushq rax instruction, what address will rsp now be pointing to?
     `This is an answer`
 3. What is a stack frame?
     `A stack frame is a portion of a program's call stack that contains local variables, function parameters, and other information needed for a specific function's execution.
 It is created when a function is called and typically includes a return address, saved registers, and space for local variables.
-The stack frame is essential for maintaining the function's state and facilitating the return from the function`
+The stack frame is essential for maintaining the function's state and facilitating the return from the function.
+I like to think it like a temporary workspace for a function.
+When a function is called, the computer sets up this workspace in the computer's memory to keep things organized.`
 4. What would you find in a data section?
     `This is an answer`
 5. What is the heap used for?